shreeshga/shreesh.in/posts/2012-07-26-Future-Is-Boring.rst

 Well, Thats a bummer.
 No wonder NASA isn't getting any funding.

-People, stop making such depressing posts.
-Some people like me have lived life thinking some time in the future, we might drop a visit to the far end of the universe and have a cup of coffee with aliens.
+People should  stop making such depressing posts.
+Some people like me, have lived life thinking some time in the future, we might drop a visit to the far end of the universe and have a cup of coffee with aliens.
+Such news need to be put in spoiler alerts.

-Then the news  that boson which was observed just *might* be the Higgs boson.
+In other news, That boson which was observed, might *might* just be the Higgs boson.
+If its not the higgs boson, I want my hours of "Higg's boson goggling" back.
 The only real aspiration in my life was to understand the world we are in.
 Since the news of the boson, I try to imagine every thing in terms of how the bosons might be interacting with an imaginary "field".